 Haeyoung Yoon, JD is Senior Policy Director at the National is Senior Policy at the National Domestic Workers Alliance.
 Over the course of her career, Yoon has worked on low-wage and immigrant workers rights issues.

 Prior to National Domestic Workers Alliance, Yoon was a Distinguished Taconic Fellow at Community Change.
 Yoon also has extensive litigation experience and taught at the New York University School of Law and Brooklyn Law School.
 She recently testified before the House Judiciary Committee’s Subcommittee on Immigration and Citizenship regarding Immigrants as Essential Workers during COVID-19.
 Yoon received her JD from CUNY School of Law, her MA from Harvard University, and her BA from Barnard College.

-Biden’s COVID-19 Health Equity Task Force is a post written by Jen Thorpe on Book of Jen and is not allowed to be copied to other sites.
+Biden’s COVID-19 Health Equity Task Force is a post written by Jen Thorpe on Book of Jen.
 If you enjoyed this blog post please consider supporting me on Ko-fi.
 Thank you!